nikolashn/basque/MANUAL.md

 Basque is extremely extremely alpha.
 The current features are very limited and rough around the edges.
 Nothing is stable; anything is subject to change.
 This manual itself may be incomplete.

+Note that throughout this manual, Extended Backus-Naur Form is used to specify syntax.

 ## Program structure

 Basque has no entry point function as there is in C. Code in the outer body of a program is executed as if it were in a main function.